 Truck camper owners typically rely on several devices to keep their batteries charged and maintained.
 Aside from the standard 120 volt converter-charger or inverter-charger, these can include a DC solar charge controller and a DC-to-DC charger to handle charging from the truck’s alternator.
-These devices are usually manufactured and sold individually—until now.
-Renogy is offering a combination battery charger it’s calling the DC50s that performs the functions of a MPPT solar charge controller while at the same controlling the charge from the truck’s alternator.
+These devices are usually manufactured and sold individually, but this is changing as needs in the industry grows.
+Renogy is now offering a combination battery charger it’s calling the DC50s that performs the functions of a MPPT solar charge controller while at the same controlling the charge from the truck’s alternator.
 One of our readers, Alex Blasingame, recently installed this unit in his camper.
 This is his review.

 Earlier this year, I decided to upgrade the lithium battery setup solar power system in my Lance 815 truck camper.
 From everything I read, a controller/charger would be needed to manage the new lithium ion battery system for my camper.
 This is because lithium batteries operate at higher voltages (a maximum of 13.2 volts) and require a higher voltage to charge, typically 14.6 volts.
 During my research I came across three products that combine the function of a solar charge controller and a DC to DC charger for vehicle alternators.
 One of these controllers was made in Australia and didn’t export to the USA, while the other two were made in the USA.
 Unfortunately, one of the two controllers was very expensive, and not with in my budget, while the third combination controller, called the DC50s Onboard Battery Charger, was new on the market by Renogy and had very few reviews on it, hence, the reason for this review.